Basem98/blasteroids/README.md

 ## What are the rules?
 It's as basic as this; You will start the game with 1 asteroid, what will you do?
 Obviously BLAST it!
 Then this asteroid will split into 2, those 2 will be more vulnerable and can be one shot.
-Whenever you completely destroy an asteroid, a new one will respawn at one of the 4 corners of the display.
+Whenever you completely destroy an asteroid, a new one will spawn at one of the 4 corners of the display.
 The more asteroids you kill, the higher your score can get and the quicker those asteroids will move.
-Each new asteroid will split into two when it's hit for the first time, then the resault will be more vulnerable asteroid, which can be one shot.
+Each new asteroid will split into two when it's hit for the first time, then the result will be more vulnerable asteroid, which can be one shot.
 There's no consequences in the game yet, i.e., the asteroids cannot kill you.
 It's just you and some asteroid who can get REALLY QUICK!

 ## What does the game lack so far?